xuanyieva/lake_problem_training/README.md

 To get more infomations on BOEG Matlab Wrapper, please go to http://waterprogramming.wordpress.com/2014/01/21/compiling-the-borg-matlab-wrapper/.

-PS:This model may have some problems, I will correct it after I get the manual on Matlab Wrapper.
+PS:I am not very sure on using the matlab wrapper, so pherhaps there are some problems.
+I will update it after I get the manual on Matlab Wrapper.
 If you have more ideas, please inform me, thank you~